Jala3400/Logo_to_ASCII/docs/how-it-works.md

 ## 2. Preprocessing (if any)

-After this step we will have the final image to be processed.
+After this step we will have the final image to be converted.

 This steps are only executed if the flags say so